Him-anshuSharma/ClubApi/README.md

+Hello! 😊 How can I assist you today?

 # AI Key Manager for Android

 A robust, pluggable library for managing API keys and making requests to multiple AI providers (Gemini, Hugging Face, OpenRouter, Groq, ArliAI, ShaleProtocol) with automatic key/provider rotation, model selection, retries, and error handling.